 This year MePACS personal alarms turned 30 years old!
 We are so proud of where we have come from.
 In 1989 having only 30 clients just in Victoria to where we now to caring for over 40,000 clients Australia wide.

-Our MePACS Technician Rob has worked at MePACS since day 1, back in October 1989 and gave us the low down into how the MePACS alarm service has grown and changed over 30 years.
+Our MePACS Technician Rob has worked at MePACS since day 1, back in October 1989 and gave us an insight into how the MePACS alarm service has grown and changed over 30 years.
 We are just amazed to see how far the company and technology has come!

-Rob had worked at Peninsula Health since 1985 and at the time he was in his second year at night school doing an Electronics course, this was when he decided to apply for the role of Electrician at MePACS.
+Rob had worked at Peninsula Health since 1985 and at the time he was in his second year at night school doing an Electronics course when he decided to apply for the role of an Electrician at MePACS.

-MePACS was the brain child of Jim Fulton the CEO of The Mt Eliza Centre at the time and Pam Barrow who was part of the Mt Eliza Aged Care Assessment Team who together realised that there was a need for a 24/7 response centre for those who wanted to stay living independently in their own home but needed reassurance that emergency support was there if required.
-Once the service was established Pam became the Manager of the Mt Eliza Personal Alarm Centre.
+MePACS was the brain child of Jim Fulton, then CEO of The Mt Eliza Centre, and Pam Barrow who was part of the Mt Eliza Aged Care Assessment Team.
+Together they realised that there was a need for a 24/7 response centre for those who wanted to stay living independently in their own home, but needed reassurance that emergency support was there if required.
+Once the service was established, Pam became the Manager of the Mt Eliza Personal Alarm Centre.
 Pam would personally visit every new client and set up their MePACS service for them.

-In 1989, MePACS were originally a sole based government allocated service, this meant that the only clients MePACS had were from the Victorian government.
-The government originally assigned 30 alarm units to those people who they assessed as in need of the 24/7 service, these people lived alone and required a relatively high level of medication and medical care.
-Over the course of the day and night there was Initially 3 x 8 hour shifts, during business hours ( 7am to 3.30pm) there were three office staff, Pam and a technician.
+In 1989, MePACS were originally a sole-based government allocated service – this meant that the only clients MePACS had were from the Victorian government.
+The government originally assigned 30 alarm units to those people who they assessed as in need of the 24/7 service.
+These people lived alone and required a relatively high level of medication and medical care.
+Over the course of the day and night there was initially 3 x 8 hour shifts, and during business hours ( 7am to 3.30pm) there were three office staff, Pam and a technician.

-These shifts saw a total of 5 staff working in the office at any one time, these staff were response monitors, computer staff and reception.
-Mt Eliza reception (separate from MePACS) took over monitoring (apart from their normal duties) on weekends (7am – 3.30).
+These shifts saw a total of 5 staff working in the office at any one time – as response monitors, computer staff and reception.
+Mt Eliza reception staff (separate from MePACS) took over monitoring (apart from their normal duties) on weekends (7am – 3.30).

 There would also be an alarm signal sound in the monitoring office each time a client was pressing their alarm.
 The MePACS operators would then need to manually dial through to our clients on their landline telephone number.
 It wasn’t until 1992 that MePACS response operators were able to receive alarm signals via their computers.